MIRI Coronagraphy of GJ 758 b

 Becoming familiar with the HCI capabilities and instrument-specific modes of JWST

-JWST's unique combination of high sensitivity and broad wavelength coverage will make it a powerful platform for studying brown dwarfs.
+JWST's unique combination of high sensitivity and broad wavelength coverage will make it a powerful platform for studying brown dwarf companions.
 Relative to ground-based facilities, JWST has a dramatically greater raw sensitivity due to its cold temperature and location far above atmospheric and terrestrial thermal emission.
-The filter compliment of the available HCI modes spans a tremendous amount of richness of spectral features that can be used to characterize the atmospheres brown dwarfs.
+The filter compliment of the available HCI modes spans a tremendous amount of richness of spectral features that can be used to characterize the atmospheres of brown dwarf companions.
 Figure 1 shows the predicted spectrum of a brown dwarf with the spectral coverage of JWST's NIRCam and MIRI coronagraphic modes annotated.

 Identifying the parameter space